Texas, United StatesRanked among top 30 universities in US

 Texas A&M University, fondly called as TAMU, is a public research university founded in 1876.
-It is one of the best universities in the States as the research work and the opportunities opening after Graduation is spell bounding.
-Although applying to TAMU is nothing short of Ambitious, you stand a decent chance if you have an excellent research work and International papers to back your application.
+It is one of the best universities in the States as the research work and the opportunities opening after graduation are spell bounding.
+Although applying to TAMU is nothing short of ambitious, you stand a decent chance if you have an excellent research work and international papers to back your application.
 TAMU is a dream college for IITians and NITians.
+It ranks #125 according to U.S. News' 'Best Global Universities Ranking' list.

 |Jan - Mar||Apr - Jun||Jul - Sep||Oct - Dec|